release-it-plugins/workspaces/README.md

 ### workspaces

 The list of workspaces is gathered from the `package.json` in the current working directory.
-This is the same location that `yarn install` uses, and it is a great default for `@release-it-plugins/workspaces`.
-In some circumstances, the workspace settings that `yarn` should use differ from the actual locations that are published.
+This is the same location that `npm install`/`yarn install` uses, and it is a great default for `@release-it-plugins/workspaces`.
+In some circumstances, the workspace settings that `npm`/`yarn` should use differ from the actual locations that are published.
 Most commonly this is due to a custom build script that emits the compiled and ready to publish packages into a different location (e.g.
 `dist/packages/*`).